The information provided on this page is intended to communicate the resources available in the District and the Ceres community.

 The District will require all school volunteers to have an approved application on file.
 Previously approved supervised volunteers do not need to fill out another application for the 2014-2015 school year unless informed otherwise.
 Unsupervised volunteers will need to fill out new applications every year.

 Current CUSD students are exempt from this process.

 The Ceres High School Manufacturing Production and Green Technology (MPGT) Academy brought home four trophies from the second annual SMUD Solar Regatta.
 The teams were presented with trophies for first place Endurance, second in Slalom, third in Speed, and best of show in Drive Train.

 $12,800 in Teacher Mini Grants

-The Ceres Unified School District is pleased to present the ‘Report to the Community 2013.
-With the many successes and accomplishments achieved by students and staff, the 2010-2011 year was filled with celebrations and honors.
+The Ceres Unified School District is pleased to present the ‘Report to the Community 2014.
+With the many successes and accomplishments achieved by students and staff, this year was filled with celebrations and honors.
 This Report highlights the tremendous student achievement gains made by our schools over the past year and the many accomplishments of our employees.
 Please join CUSD in congratulating our students, staff, administration, and Board for their continued commitment and dedication in supporting student academic excellence.